 - 4.6.
 You were unable to demonstrate that you had taken reasonable care to ensure the suitability of your advice.
-Specifically you failed to: - (1) demonstrate that you obtained sufficient personal and financial information about customers to assess the suitability of your recommendations to enter into investment contracts.
-As part of its investigation, the FSA reviewed three investment customer files in which you were the adviser, where the recommendations were made prior to Supervision's visit in September 2008.
-In all three files reviewed, there was insufficient "know your customer" information held on the customer files to justify the recommendations made.
+Specifically, you failed to: - (1) demonstrate that you obtained sufficient personal and financial information about customers to assess the suitability of your recommendations to enter into investment and insurance contracts.
+As part of its investigation, the FSA reviewed four investment customer files in which you were the adviser, where the recommendations were made prior to Supervision's visit in September 2008.
+In all four files reviewed, there was insufficient "know your customer" information held on the customer files to justify the recommendations made.
 For example, factfinds were not present on the file or were incomplete. - (2) demonstrate that you adequately assessed and described the customer's attitude to risk.
-In all three cases, while the factfind included a generic attitude to risk rating, there was no description of the rating or examples of the type of product falling within each category; - (3) demonstrate that you had undertaken adequate or independent product research to support your recommendations.
-Two of the three files reviewed did not contain any evidence of research on alternative products or providers; - (4) communicate with clients in a way that was clear, fair and not misleading and demonstrate that you had explained the main consequences, including associated costs, charges and risks, of your recommendations.
-In all three files reviewed, the suitability reports did not contain sufficient detail of the costs and charges associated with your advice.
-Appropriate risk warnings were not included in the suitability reports in two of the three cases; - (5) demonstrate that you had provided adequate information relating to alternative products or providers to customers.
-In two of the three cases, the suitability reports for customers either did not include or contained limited information about alternative products and providers and the reason for discounting them; and - (6) retain adequate records explaining why your recommendations were suitable.
-For example, in all three files reviewed, there was no evidence that the necessary disclosure documentation had been provided.
+In all four cases, while the factfind included a generic attitude to risk rating, there was no description of the rating or examples of the type of product falling within each category; - (3) demonstrate that you had undertaken adequate or independent product research to support your recommendations.
+Three out of the four files reviewed did not contain any evidence of research on alternative products or providers, while the other file only contained research on one of the two products being recommended; - (4) communicate with clients in a way that was clear, fair and not misleading.
+In all four cases reviewed, you issued suitability reports which contained insufficient detail to enable customers to make an informed decision.
+For example, they were not individually tailored to the particular customer, nor did they adequately explain why, having regard to the customer's personal and financial circumstances, you had concluded that the recommended product was suitable for that customer; - (5) demonstrate that you had provided adequate information relating to alternative products or providers to customers.
+In two out of four cases, the suitability reports for different customers either did not include or contained limited information about alternative products and providers and the reason for discounting them; - (6) demonstrate that you had explained the main consequences, including associated costs, charges and risks, of your recommendations.
+In all four files reviewed, the suitability reports did not contain sufficient detail of the costs

-4.7.
+- and charges associated with your advice.
+Appropriate risk warnings were not included in the suitability reports in three of the four cases; and - (7) retain adequate records explaining why your recommendations were suitable.
+For example, in all four files reviewed, there was no evidence that the necessary disclosure documentation had been provided. - 4.7.
 By failing to record sufficient and accurate information about customers and product research, and by providing inadequate suitability reports, you could not demonstrate that your recommendations were made on the basis of an adequate assessment of customers' needs and circumstances.
 You have therefore failed to ensure that you acted with due skill care and diligence in carrying out your controlled function in breach of Statement of Principle 2.